YHTerrance/SOLution/README.md

 ## Concept

-Our goal is to create a place for people to ask questions and get valuable answers incentivized by novel business model of answer-to-earn a.k.a.
-Answer-to-Earn.
-You are welcome to use markdown or Latex to ask your questions too!
+Our goal is to create a place for people to ask questions and get valuable answers incentivized by our novel business model of answer-to-earn.
+Since our main target is STEM students who strive to get the best quality of information from the Internet.
+You are welcome to use your familiar tools of Markdown and Latex to ask your questions too!

 What you can do: